 2. Establish Liability

-If you decide that the plaintiff was harmed and that defendant’s negligence was a substantial factor in causing the harm, you also must decide:
+If it is decided that the plaintiff was harmed and that defendant’s negligence was a substantial factor in causing the harm, the following must also be determined:

-- You must not speculate or guess in awarding damages.
+There must be no speculation or guessing in awarding damages.

 Prove the reasonable cost of reasonably necessary medical care that has been received or will need to be received.